SysEngineer-CE/-SmartBot-The-Self-Aware-Obstacle-Avoiding-Robot-/README.md

 > 🥷 "Sees, thinks, dodges."
 SmartBot never crashes — it senses danger before it even gets close and reroutes on the spot, like a tiny robotic ninja on wheels! 🛞💨

-🔗 Try it live on Tinkercad: (https://www.tinkercad.com/things/jmxZgXeolib-smart-bot-obstacle-avoiding-robot?sharecode=PoBOG4r4knucVDEx5zyWbw16Y8tLu4xfTgHGIA2Jg3w)
+* Try it live on Tinkercad: [Click here to test the project](https://www.tinkercad.com/things/jmxZgXeolib-smart-bot-obstacle-avoiding-robot?sharecode=PoBOG4r4knucVDEx5zyWbw16Y8tLu4xfTgHGIA2Jg3w)

 ---